A Century-Long Passion for Pumpkin Spice

 There’s pumpkin-spice everything in stores this time of year.
 Who invented pumpkin spice?
 Or, where did this spice blend come from?
 Find out (and tell your friends) the answers to these questions about one of our most popular fall flavors.

-Unless you live under a rock, you’ll have observed that the flavor of pumpkin spice has infiltrated food stuffs up and down each and every aisle of the supermarket, our coffee shops, bakeries and even the local brewery.
-Sometimes it works, sometimes is doesn’t!
+We’re sure you’ve observed that the flavor of pumpkin spice has infiltrated foodstuffs up and down each and every aisle of the supermarket, our coffee shops, bakeries, and even the local brewery.
+Sometimes it works, and sometimes is doesn’t!
 But the main question we get is …

 Does Pumpkin Spice Contain Pumpkin?